Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Setup

 In total, VulnPatchPairs consists of 26.2k C functions from the two open source repositories FFmpeg and Qemu.
-Exactly half (13.1k) of the 26.2k functions contain security vulnerabilities, and were copied from the CodeXGLUE/Devign vulnerability detection dataset.
-The other 13.1k are the respective patches of the vulnerable functions, which we extracted from the open source repositories.
-We publish the complete dataset as supplementary material in a publicly available GitHub repository (see \autoref{sec:reproducibility}).
+Exactly half (13.1k) of the 26.2k functions contain security vulnerabilities and were copied from the CodeXGLUE/Devign vulnerability detection dataset.
+The other 13.1k are the respective patches of the vulnerable functions, which we extracted from the open-source repositories.
+We published VulnPatchPairs as supplementary material in an open GitHub repository\footnote{VulnPatchPairs: \url{https://github.com/niklasrisse/VPP}}.